 Ms Chung was appointed to the board of Australian Unity Limited on 30 June 2017.
-She is a director of a number of Australian Unity Limited subsidiaries, Chair of the People, Culture & Remuneration Committee and a member of the Audit Committee, Investment Committee and Risk & Compliance Committee.
+She is a director of a number of Australian Unity Limited subsidiaries, Chair of the People, Culture and Remuneration Committee and a member of the Audit Committee, Investment Committee and Risk and Compliance Committee.
 Ms Chung is currently Chair of The Front Project and a non-executive director of Artspace/Visual Arts Centre Limited.
 Prior to this, Ms Chung was a partner specialising in commercial property and infrastructure at Maddocks Lawyers and at Blake Dawson (now Ashurst) where she also held various senior management roles, including Sydney Managing Partner and was an elected member of the firm's board.
 Ms Chung completed the Advanced Management Program at INSEAD in France in 2004.
 She was previously the chairman of Urbis Pty Limited and The Benevolent Society, a non-executive director of APN Outdoor Group Limited and Deputy President of Trustees of the Museum of Applied Arts and Sciences.
 Ms Chung has not held any directorships of listed entities in addition to those set out above during the last three years.
 Ms Chung is a member of Chief Executive Women and was appointed a Member of the Order of Australia in 2020 for significant service to the community through charitable and cultural organisations.
-She has not held any directorships of listed entities in addition to those set out above during the last three years.